Your cart is currently empty!

 Thermal springs are formed when rainwater seeps below bedrock to the earth’s thermal zone, where it is heated by magma.
 The heated water then bubbles to the surface to form a spring.

 New Zealand’s thermal springs are accompanied by an array of dangers.
-Some like drowning, are obvious, but others like arsenic poisoning, are more insidious.
+Some, such as drowning, are obvious, but others like arsenic poisoning, are more insidious.

 Drowning